Ainsworth PTA strives to:

 The Oregon Battle of the Books, OBOB, is a statewide voluntary reading motivation and comprehension program sponsored by the Oregon Association of School Libraries.
 Students are exposed to quality literature representing a variety of literary styles and viewpoints.
-The mission is to encourage and recognize students who enjoy reading, to broaden reading interests, to increase reading comprehension, promote academic excellence, and to promote cooperative learning and teamwork among students.
+The mission is to encourage and recognize students who enjoy reading, broaden reading interests, increase reading comprehension, promote academic excellence, and promote cooperative learning and teamwork among students.

 A favorite Ainsworth tradition with performances of all kinds by students from every grade level.
 This two-night show, usually held during February is emceed by Ainsworth fifth graders.

 Students and families play with math games and puzzles and are introduced to the basics of coding.